richsilv/richsilv.github.io/_posts/2015-06-07-proxy-file-downloads.markdown

 Two things to point out from the above example:

 1. There's no error-handling above, so if the app is unable to find the file in question it will simply throw.
 2. A more realistic example probably wouldn't be reading files from the local filesystem, but more likely from dedicated cloud storage.
-However, it's trivial to adapt this code to serve files by creating readable streams from (AWS S3)[http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#getObject-property] or (Google Cloud Storage)[https://googlecloudplatform.github.io/gcloud-node/#/docs/v0.14.0/storage/file?method=createReadStream].
+However, it's trivial to adapt this code to serve files by creating readable streams from [AWS S3](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#getObject-property) or [Google Cloud Storage](https://googlecloudplatform.github.io/gcloud-node/#/docs/v0.14.0/storage/file?method=createReadStream).
 This way, the objects in question can remain both private and hidden, and only accessible to the public via your Meteor API.

 Comments appreciated.